daz4126/Nanny-State/README.md

 </div>

-**NANNY STATE** makes it easy to build state-based web apps without the bloat of other libraries.
+**NANNY STATE** makes it easy to build blazingly fast state-based web apps with vanilla JavaScript.

-It stores all the data in one place and uses the power of the [µhtml](https://github.com/WebReflection/uhtml) library to automatically render the view when anything changes.
+It stores all the data in one place and uses the power of [µhtml](https://github.com/WebReflection/uhtml) to automatically render the view when anything changes.

-It helps you build blazingly fast web apps with vanilla JavaScript and no compile step.
-And it's so small (approx 3kb minified and zipped!) that you won't even notice it's there!
+And at only 3kb minified and zipped with no compile step, it's the perfect alternative to the bloat of other front-end libraries!

 **NANNY STATE** is: